Ruohola-Baker-lab/Tooth_sciRNAseq/README.md

 This file contains the main workflow to identify the top pathway activities at each step of ameloblast differentiation.

 ### custom_Heatmap.R
-This file contains the instruction to use the customized heatmap function that utilizes the complexHeatmap package, and combines key goterms and age_score callcuations per cluster.
+This file contains the instruction to use the customized heatmap function that utilizes the complexHeatmap package, and combines key goterms and age_score calculations per cluster.